ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/import_format.md

 The `SupportsPathRules` property of the `ImportFormatConfiguration` class specifies whether the import format supports the usage and configuration of path rules.
 When the value is `false` the path rules tab in the import configuration view does not exist for the format.
 With `SupportsAttributeMapping` property can be defined whether the import format supports the usage of attribute mappings.
 When the value is `true` the attribute mappings tab is visible in the import configuration view and default mapping entries can be defined with the property `DefaultAttributeMappingConfiguration`.
 In the example one mapping entry for the measured value and one for the measurement date is created.

 ## Run import format plug-ins
-How to install a plug-in is described in [Deployment]({% link docs/deployment.md %}).
+How to install a plug-in is described in [Deploying a plug-in]({% link docs/deployment.md %}).
 When an import format plug-in is installed and active the new import format is listed in the import configuration view of the Auto Importer.
 This view can be opened by clicking on the `Configure` button in the `Settings` tab of the import plan.

 ![Auto Importer import plan](../../assets/images/plugin_fundamentals/import_format/import_plan_settings.png "Auto Importer import plan")